beck1888/Beck-Module/readme.md

     `wget https://raw.githubusercontent.com/beck1888/Beck_Module/main/beck_module.py`

+    *Notice, this module is made for MacOS and some features will not work on Windows, Linux, or other systems*

 3. Check `beck_module.py` and make sure you have all of its dependencies installed.
 You can install any of them using

     `pip install package_name`